 The Round: The entire trial round, including all timed and untimed activities, must be completed within 3 hours.
-So if a round begins at 2:35, the "all-loss time" will be 5:35.
+So if a round begins at 2:35, the trial must be completed by 5:35.
+This is called the "all-loss time.".
 This is crucial, because if your trial is not completed by the all-loss time, both you and your opponents will be penalized by having a ballot win deducted from your final totals.
 The all-loss time will be posted in the hallway during each round.
 It is both teams' responsibilities to know the all-loss time and make sure that the trial is keeping pace.